GarageGames/Torque3D-Wiki/Setting-Up-Your-Project-for-the-Razer-Hydra-Controller.md

 ### Required DLLs ###

 Before you may run your freshly compiled game you will need to include the appropriate Sixense DLLs with your game's executable.
 These files are located in the `SixenseSDK_062612/bin/win32` directory.
 Specifically you should copy the `sixense.dll` (the release library) and `sixensed.dll` (the debug library) into the same directory as your game's executable.
 It appears that the debug version of the Sixense DLL also requires `DeviceDLL.dll` that is located in the `SixenseSDK_062612\samples\win32\sixense_simple3d` directory.
+You should also copy this file to your game's executable directory.

 When it comes time to release your game you only need to include the 'sixense.dll' library.